-To comply with the school's entrance requirements prior to starting or re-enrolling, students must supply and MMI must accept one of the following documents:
+To comply with the school's entrance requirements prior to starting or re-enrolling, all students attending NASCAR Tech must supply and NASCAR Tech must accept one of the following documents:

-- Standards-based high school diploma recognized by the student's state (documented with a copy of the diploma, a transcript provided by the high school or a DD Form 214 showing verification of high school graduation).
-Diplomas and transcripts are evaluated upon receipt.
-UTI evaluates diplomas for validity and reserves the right not to accept those deemed invalid.
-Note: Students who are residents of the state of Tennessee and attending MMI-Orlando or UTI-Houston, and all students at NASCAR Tech are required to submit copies of their official high school transcripts rather than copies of their high school diplomas to satisfy admissions requirements; or - State-issued GED or state-authorized equivalent exam.
-Students who are residents of the state of Tennessee and attending MMI-Orlando or UTI-Houston, and all students at NASCAR Tech are required to submit copies of their official GED transcripts rather than copies of their certification to satisfy admissions requirements; or - Evidence of having previously attended a Title IV-eligible program at a postsecondary institution under the Ability to Benefit (ATB) provision prior to July 1, 2012 (documented with a copy of the official ATB test scores and transcript); or - Successful completion of a degree program at the postsecondary level (associate degree and beyond proven by submission of an official transcript from the college); or - Successful completion of an officially recognized home schooling program.
+- Official high school transcript recognized by the student's state.
+Official transcripts will be evaluated upon receipt for validity and NASCAR Tech reserves the right not to accept those deemed invalid; or - Certificate of high school equivalency, such as an official GED or state-authorized equivalent exam, along with the scores received: or - Evidence of having previously attended a Title IV-eligible program at a postsecondary institution under the Ability to Benefit (ATB) provision prior to July 1, 2012 (documented with a copy of the official ATB test scores and transcript); or

+Successful completion of an officially recognized home schooling program.
 The home schooling documentation required by UTI for review varies based on state requirements.
 If home schooling was completed in a state that issues a secondary school completion credential, a copy of the credential is required.
 If the state has no such requirements, additional documentation - including a transcript showing all courses, grades and graduation date, and a notarized statement - must be submitted for review.
 The campus Registrar or designee will review home school documents and notify the applicant if further documentation is required.